 Long-stay (national “Type D”) visas are issued by a specific country for stays over 90 days (work, study, family, entrepreneurship).
 Holders can usually travel in other Schengen countries short-term while their D visa is valid, but residence rights are tied to the issuing country.

 Work permits & EU Blue Card (highly-skilled): The EU Blue Card lets qualified non-EU professionals live and work in most EU countries.
-You’ll need higher qualifications, a job contract (typically ≥ 6 months) and a salary meeting each country’s threshold (often around 1.5–1.6× the national average; exact figures set nationally and updated).
+You’ll need higher qualifications, a job contract (typically ≥ 6 months) and a salary meeting the destination country’s current threshold.

-Students & researchers: Long-stay D visas for accredited studies or research; many countries let graduates remain to job-hunt or convert to work permits (rules vary by country—check our country guides).
+Students & researchers: Long-stay D visas for accredited studies or research; many countries let graduates remain to job-hunt or convert to work permits (rules vary by country, so check country guides such as Germany or Norway).

 Family reunification: If your close family member holds EU residence or citizenship, you may qualify for reunification under national rules (eligibility, income, and housing requirements differ by country).